 The expert reviewer appreciates the fast results and interactive dashboard, but points out that there are not many lifestyle recommendations given aside from dietary.
 They also dislike that the company does not take into consideration other important health data in their analysis.

 InsideTracker’s approach of combining labs and DNA analysis is a good one, although they may lack when it comes to execution.
 By only analyzing a limited number of gene and lab markers, they may be potentially leaving out many that can play a role in overall well-being.

-With SelfDecode, you’ll receive the most accurate genetic risk scores and personalized diet, lifestyle, and supplement recommendations based on your unique DNA.
+You can upload your DNA to SelfDecode or get a SelfDecode DNA kit to receive the most accurate genetic predisposition scores and personalized diet, lifestyle, and supplement recommendations based on your unique DNA.